 New and returning athletes: You must register online first with Special Olympics Ontario.
 Athlete registration is here.
 Then register locally as noted below.

-Returning athletes only: We have a new registration process this year.
+Returning athletes: We have a new registration process this year.
 Once you've completed the online registration, the information you've input will autocomplete each time you register.
 There will be in person registration for each sports season, with dates being posted closer to the registration date.

-- Review the Sport Programs (shown under registration) to decide which sport(s) the athlete would like to participate in during the Fall/Winter 2019-2020 sports season.
+- Review the Sport Programs (shown under registration) to decide which sport(s) the athlete would like to participate in during sports season.

 2. Please make cheques or money orders payable to SOO Kitchener-Waterloo.